-The only book-length, empirical study of its kind, Corbett’s (2015) empirical research does not just teach practitioners about leading course-embedded tutoring programs but signals us to reexamine the field’s “best practices” for tutoring both within and outside of our writing center sites, especially as we help tutors consider rhetorically evolving tutoring strategies both on- and off-site.
+The only book-length study of its kind, Corbett’s (2015) empirical research does not just teach practitioners about leading course-embedded tutoring programs but signals us to reexamine the field’s “best practices” for tutoring both within and outside of our writing center sites, especially as we help tutors consider rhetorically evolving tutoring strategies both on- and off-site.
 Course-embedded and fellows initiatives, while transformative for students, tutors, and faculty, are inherently complex, sometimes interpersonally and politically messy, and often require stakeholders to adapt, rethink, and revise their practices.
 Tutoring strategies that work in writing centers often do not immediately and necessarily translate to “on location,” classroom-based support.
-In this sense, Corbett’s (2015) work aligns with recent empirical scholarship that encourages disruption of dated orthodoxies that may not represent modern student perspectives of writing center work (Denny, Nordlof, & Salem, 2018).
+Corbett’s (2015) work aligns with recent empirical scholarship that encourages disruption of dated orthodoxies that may not represent modern student perspectives of writing center work (Denny, Nordlof, & Salem, 2018).
 In this sense, Corbett (2015) offers practitioners a student-focused lens for disruptions to our “best practices” both for CBT and for directive and non-directive tutoring method debates.

 As writing centers evolve within twenty-first century institutions of higher education, practitioners must align with inward-looking, reflective administrative practices but do so alongside outwardly “synergistic” (to use Corbett’s term) methods of partnerships and collaborations.
 In this way, Corbett’s (2015) research mirrors current writing center research about institutional ethnography and cultures of writing (LaFrance & Nicolas, 2012; Miley, 2017; Rousculp, 2014) as well as students’ perspectives of writing in higher education (Geller, Eodice, & Lerner, 2017)—all of which link to an ecological framework for writing center work and partnership.
 The CBT gestures that best situate Corbett’s (2015) work in such ecologies are his transcript and interview analyses.
 Corbett (2015) uses this data to showcase how student and tutor stakeholders—identities that are regularly blurred in his work—sustain relationships and engage partnerships with instructors.
 He claims that such partnerships are nuanced and complex, sometimes difficult, yet no less rewarding for its stakeholders and for building a synergized writing culture.
 He is forthcoming about such partnerships’ complexities, namely when things don’t go well, relaying that not all instructor relationships were seamless due to distinct personalities and ideologies (p.
 107-108) and that not all CBT on-site tutor-student interactions went smoothly (pp. 59-64), all of which pinpoint the realities of WC partnership and fellows programs work.
 Corbett (2015) focuses aptly on varied, micro- and macro-sites and ideologies of on-campus writing cultures, alongside his frankness about interpersonal and ideological political dynamics that arise from CBT interactions and partnerships.